Project Naptha: Origin of name

 The name Naptha is derived from Naphtha, which is a general term that originated few thousand years ago and refers to flammable liquid hydrocarbon.
 The process of highlighting texts also inspired the naming of the project.

 Difficulty in translation of words from images

 The process of editing, copying or quoting text inside images was difficult before software such as Project Naptha arrived.
 Previously, the only way to search or copy a sentence from an image was to manually transcribe the text.

 History

 In May 2012, Kevin Kwok was reading about seam carving, an algorithm which was able to rescale images without distorting or damaging the quality of the image.
 Kwok noticed that they tend to converge and arrange themselves in a way that cut through the spaces in between letters.
 A particularly verbose comic inspired him to develop a software which can read images (with canvas), figure the positions of the lines and letters, and draw selection overlays to assuage a pervasive text-selection habit.

-Kwok's first attempt was simple.
-He projected the image onto the side and a vertical pixel image histogram was formed.
-The significant valleys of the resulting histograms served as a signature for the ends of text lines.
-When horizontal lines are detected, each lines are automatically cropped, and the histogram process repeats itself until all horizontal lines in the image have been identified.
-In order to determine the letter position, a similar process was carried out, but vertically this time.
-However, carrying out the process vertically was unsuccessful as projections created were not readable.
-It was less effective, proving that the process was strictly applicable only for horizontal machine printed text.
-Faced with high technical difficulties, Kwok decided to abandon this project in 2012.

-It was only until Kevin Kwok went on to study at Massachusetts Institute of Technology(MIT) and entered a hackathon, that he picked up this project again.
-This project eventually won him second place.
-To him, selecting texts in pictures was something that was manageable on a technical level.
-The relevant technology exists and was readily available for quite some time, yet for inexplicable reason, it hadn't been expanded for the application of translating texts from images.
-Once Kevin Kwok decided to start on his project again, the technology for transcription, translation, text erasure, and modification flowed naturally afterwards.